fglock/Perlito/README-perlito5.md

 Libraries
 ---------

-- these should go into namespace `Perlito5X::*`
+- these go into namespace `Perlito5X::*`

 - Test (implemented as Perlito5::Test)

 - Data::Dumper (implemented as Perlito5X::Dumper)

-- create perlito5-specific libs for:
+- there are perlito5-specific libs for:

     ```
     feature.pm